SalomePlatform/adao/doc/en/snippets/Header2Algo09.rst

 Python (TUI) use examples
 +++++++++++++++++++++++++

-Here is a very simple use of the given algorithm and its parameters, written in :ref:`section_tui`, and from which input information allow to define an equivalent case in graphical user interface.
+Here is one or more very simple examples of the proposed algorithm and its parameters, written in :ref:`section_tui`.
+Moreover, the information given as input also allows to define an equivalent case in :ref:`section_gui_in_salome`.